sgcjw/CDE4301_website/content/report/final_report.md

 ## 7. Power Protection

-Power protection is crucial in ensuring the safety and reliability of the power distribution system.
-Current power distribution system in ST Engineering USV lacks adequate protection features, making it vulnerable to transient and fault situations.
+Power protection is crucial in ensuring the safety and reliability of the PDS.
+Current PDS in ST Engineering USV lacks adequate protection features, making it vulnerable to transient and fault situations.

 ### 7.1 Protection Requirements
-The type of faults the power protection feature of the new power distribution system should be able to handle are derivate from the design standrads mentioned in [Section 5.3](#53-environmental-requirments).
-The faults are overvoltage, undervoltage, overcurrent and short circuit.
+The types of faults that the new PDS should be able to protect against are derived from the design standards outlined in Section 5.3
+.
+These include overvoltage, undervoltage, overcurrent, and short-circuit conditions.

 #### 7.2 Choice of MOSFET Gate Driver IC - TPS4800

-As a result, the MOSFET gate driver IC TPS4800 from Texas Instruments is selected among all other MOSFET gate driver IC for its ability to achieve all the above protection features and at the same time, satisy the technical specifications mentioned in [Section 5.1](#51-technical-specifications).
+As a result, the MOSFET gate driver IC TPS4800 from Texas Instruments is selected among all other MOSFET gate driver IC for its ability to achieve all the above protection features while satisfying the technical specifications mentioned in [Section 5.1](#51-technical-specifications).
 The key features of the TPS4800 are summarised in the table below:

 | **Key Features**                | **Specifications**                                                                 |
 | :------------------------------ | :-------------------------------------------------------------------------------- |